2018 INTERNATIONAL SUMMER SCHOOL IN COMPARATIVE CONFLICT STUDIES

 Memory and Conflict: Remembering and Forgetting in Divided Societies

 This course invites students to explore the study of conflict analysis and conflict transformation through a journey in the field of social memory studies.
-The course will focus on the role of social memory studies for peace and conflict studies scholars and allow students to delve into the analysis of internal dynamics of societies in or after conflict and the ways in which they negotiate their pasts, presents and futures in the aftermath of war, conflict, repression, dictatorship, genocide and mass atrocities.
+The course will focus on the role of memory politics in peace and conflict studies.
+By doing so, the course will allow students to delve into the analysis of internal dynamics of societies in or after conflict and discuss the ways in which they negotiate their pasts, presents and futures in the aftermath of war, conflict, repression, dictatorship, genocide and mass atrocities.

 In order to do so, students will be introduced to some underpinning concepts in social memory studies and in conflict studies.
 Students will then apply this theoretical knowledge to a number of case studies, allowing them to further investigate the role of memory and memory activism in conflict analysis, and think comparatively about processes in conflict and post-conflict transformation.

-- Theoretical introduction to social memory studies, conflict analysis and Conflict Transformation;
+- Theoretical introduction to memory politics, conflict analysis and Conflict Transformation;

 - Collective Memory and National Calendars: collective memory, community memory, social organization of national memory, commemorative events, memory laws;